-Success breeds strong bonds and powerful friendships Thirty years later, I’m still close to more than a dozen of the great people I worked with.
+Success breeds strong bonds and powerful friendships.
+Thirty years later, I’m still close to more than a dozen of the great people I worked with at that agency.

 CREATIVE COMBINATIONS had focused and energized the agency’s thrust for new business under my leadership.

 (See the Creative Combinations free lesson for a deeper understanding.)

 Stop competing!
 Be a business leader!!

 Businesses must always focus on profitability.
 At the end of the day, if you ain’t making money, you can’t pay decent wages, performance bonuses, or look after yourself either.

 The disruptive creativity of my free lateral and creative thinking course challenges the “experts” to find new ways to differentiate … to profit.

 Seriously, do the frigging course and brighten your future.